LOVE TO BE NEEDED, OR NEED TO BE LOVED?

 friend over the course of months or years, but nothing ever changes

-compulsions are usually heightened, with friends who have Borderline
+compulsions are typically heightened, with friends who have Borderline

 Personality Disorder features.
 They'll complain about issues with

-a spouse or lover, yet won't seek therapeutic help for those concerns.
+a friend or lover, yet will not seek therapeutic help for those concerns.

 Why should they?
 You're their enabler who loves being

-needed, and keeping them as hapless and discontent as they are.
+needed~ and your payoff, is keeping them as impaired and hapless as

 friends try to piggy-back onto your inner work.
 Therapy 'by